The Grecians head to the Lamex Stadium to take on Stevenage in the final scheduled away match of the 2017/18 EFL Sky Bet League Two season.

 The newly named Stevenage F.C. would quickly establish themselves on the Football League, beating Torquay United 1-0 in the 2010/11 play-off final to reach League One and secure back-to-back promotions.

 Stevenage’s first season in League One started brightly and earned them a place in the play-offs, facing off against promotion rivals Sheffield United.
 Unfortunately for the Boro, their rise up the Football League would end there, the club losing 1-0 to the Yorkshire side on aggregate to end an impressive season which also saw Stevenage knock Premier League side Newcastle United out of the FA Cup.

-However, a disappointing run of games towards the end of the season damaged Stevenage’s promotion hopes as they failed to win in their last six games, eventually finishing 10th, three points behind eventual play-off winners Blackpool.
+Despite a resurgance of form towards the end of last season, Stevenage narrowly missed out on the play-offs, eventually finishing in 10th, three points behind eventual play-off winners Blackpool.

 Ones to watch

-Hailing from Liverpool, Godden’s team mate and fellow striker Danny Newton has settled in well to life in the Football League.
-The 26 year old has represented a number of non-league sides but had struggled to make a lasting impression before being picked up by Stevenage this summer.
+Newton has settled in well to life in the Football League.
+The 26 year old has represented a number of non-league sides but had struggled to make a lasting impression before being picked up by Stevenage last summer.

 Last Time Out

 City took all three points earlier in the season with a 2-1 win over Stevenage.
 Second-half goals from Lloyd James and Pierce Sweeney, Matt Godden pulled a goal back for Stevenage, but City held on to move into the automatic places.